NickSdot/skindc-ghost-theme-builder/README.md

 ## Issues and Feedback

-This is the very early release of this template and although it is a replca of what I use to produce and manage my themes for my personal blogs.
+This is the very early release of this template and although it is a replca of what I use to produce and manage my themes for my personal blogs I have quickly released a version for others to use.

 I find it very useful and so thought I would share it.
 It is stable but I appreciate the documentation may be a little light of which I will improve very soon.